FabricioSC123/android_device_xiaomi_surya-6/README.md

-Copyright (C) 2020 The LineageOS Project
+Copyright (C) 2022 The LineageOS Project

 Unified Device Tree for Xiaomi POCO X3 NFC / X3
 ===============================================

 The Xiaomi POCO X3 NFC (codename _"surya"_) and the POCO X3 (codename _"karna"_) are mid range smartphones from Xiaomi's sub-brand Redmi and Poco, respectively.

-Poco X3 was announced and released in September 2020.

-The Poco X3 with NFC is sold as global and UE variants, while the Poco X3 without NFC is commercialized manily in India.

 ## Device specifications